B4SEE/JavaGameEngine/README.md

+# Semester project for PJV (programming in Java) summer course 2023/2024

+---

-# Infinity Express - Destination Abyss
+## Infinity Express - Destination Abyss
 Welcome to the "Infinity Express - Destination Abyss"

 "Infinity Express - Destination Abyss" represents both a game engine and a complete game, developed as a semester project for the PJV course.